turingschool/backend-curriculum-site/module4/lessons/testing-in-javascript.md

 ----------

 -   Understand the value of integration tests
--   Comfortable writing integration tests using with help from the internet
+-   Write integration tests using outside resources with comfort
--   Can incorporate integration tests into a webpack based environment
+-   Incorporate integration tests into a webpack based environment

 Libraries covered
 ---------